J&K govt offices to open from today, easing of public curbs to be mulled after days' namaaz

 The Independence Day was celebrated in the Valley with no reports of violence on August 15.

-Governor Satya Pal Malik directed the resumption of normal functioning of the government secretariat and other offices after a review of the security scenario in the state on Thursday evening, he added.
+Governor Satya Pal Malik directed the resumption of the normal functioning of the government secretariat and other offices after a review of the security scenario in the state on Thursday evening, he added.

 Restrictions lifted in Jammu, but remain in Kashmir